Big Brother 20 (American season): Other appearances

+In 2022, Angela Rummans appeared on the first season of The Challenge: USA.
+In 2023, Faysal Shafaat and Tyler Crispen appeared on the second season.Also in 2023, Kaycee Clark competed on The Challenge: World Championship.In 2025, Shafaat competed on the fifth season of The Challenge: All Stars.

+In 2020, Bayleigh Dayton and Swaggy C Williams appeared on the TLC reality TV show Say Yes to the Dress.
+In 2022, Brett Robinson competed on the fifth season of the Netflix reality competition series The Circle.

+In 2025, Clark made a surprise appearance on Big Brother 27 as part of a twist to compete in the Week 2 Power of Veto competition on behalf of houseguest Keanu Soto.

 Episodes

 Twists

 This season's main theme and twists centered on technology.

 BB App Store

 For the first three weeks, viewers were asked a series of questions about their opinions on the remaining House Guests.
 The House Guest who was named in the most overall answers was deemed the "top trending" House Guest of the week and earned a "Power App", which would give them an advantage in the game, while the House Guest who was answered the least was deemed "least trending" was given a "Crap App", which gave them a punishment.
 Once HouseGuests received an app, they were no longer eligible to receive one in the future.

 H@cker Competition

 On Day 44, following Rachel's eviction, a new twist was unleashed on the HouseGuests called the "H@cker Competition".
 It lets one HouseGuest hack the game for a week.
 After the nominations, all of the HouseGuests compete in a competition at the same time in different rooms, making the winner anonymous to the other HouseGuests.
 The winner of the competition is able to "hack" the game in three different ways: